Inria-Prosecco/StarMalloc/ARTIFACT.md

 Claims:
 1. StarMalloc can be executed on all `mimalloc-bench` benchmarks
-2. Performance is competitive with respect to `hardened_malloc`
+2. Performance is competitive with respect to `hardened_malloc` TODO

 - `cd out/bench`
-- `bash ../../bench.sh sys hm st allt`
+- `bash ../../bench.sh sys hm st allt` to bench the system allocator, hardened_malloc and StarMalloc on all benchmarks
-- TODO results
+- Results should be copied into `benchres.csv`, which can be read in the following manner.
+  + test/benchmark
+  + allocator
+  + time
+  + RSS (resident set size)
+  + time (user)
+  + time (sys)
+  + page faults
+  + page reclaims
+- `bash ../../bench.sh -h` can be used to select other allocators and/or benchmarks

 ## Reusability Guide
 StarMalloc and corresponding benches have been tested on recent versions of Arch Linux, Debian unstable and (partially) NixOS.